MoodySec/Linux-Notes/Linux_Part3.md

 ### 🧩 Notes

 These are commands and tips I used and tested in TryHackMe’s Linux fundamentals.
-Kept concise, practical, and directly applicable — copy-paste ready for your GitHub study notes or cheat-sheet repo.
+Kept concise, practical, and directly applicable.